-When designing a digital presence, whether it is a website, or a mobile app, attractive graphics and engaging content are not the only things that matter.
-One aspect of web and app design that many designers still overlook is the need for good user experience design.
+When designing a digital presence, whether it is a website or a mobile app, attractive graphics and engaging content are not the only things that matter.
+One aspect of the web and app design that many designers still overlook is the need for good user experience design.
 But, what exactly is user experience design (UX Design), and why does it matter so much?
 Here’s why every business must think about the user experience when they design websites and apps.

 What User Experience Design Is

 User experience design is often used to describe the usability of an application or the user interface.
 The true meaning of UX design, though, goes far beyond that.
 UX design encompasses the entire process of software design and development.
 It includes branding, functionality, design, integration, and usability.
 UX designers look beyond simply creating usable products.
 They also consider the user’s pleasure and enjoyment in acquiring and using the product.
 UX design is the process of creating applications that are relevant and meaningful.
 Applications that users want to use.
 So, how can UX design benefit a business?

 UX Design Encourages Use Interaction

 Creating content is not enough.
 You need to create content that people will want to interact with.
 That includes written content, images, advertisements and calls to action.
 UX design includes techniques that encourage user interaction.
 These techniques include producing content that will appeal to the target audience.
 It also includes personalization features, such as “You may also like” types of functions.
 A UX designer will also be looking at consistency throughout an app or site.
 Software that is predictable and comfortable to use is software that people will want to use.

 UX Design Generates Loyalty